 To give the team of professional photographers and videographers the greatest flexibility, they were kitted out with an Explorer 325 vehicle BGAN terminal, two compact Explorer 510 BGAN terminals and an Explorer 710 terminal supporting BGAN HDR, Inmarsat’s game-changing high data rate service delivering superior video quality.
 All that plus specialist media software solutions from Inmarsat partner Network Innovations, meant they had everything they needed to get the stories out, as they happened.

 They also carried robust IsatPhone 2 satellite phones for voice communications and the reassurance of tracking and safety support.

 The rally through Paraguay, Bolivia and Argentina, at altitudes of up to 3,000 metres (10,000 ft), followed a tortuous route through empty landscapes with little or no terrestrial or mobile coverage.

-This year they will be including behind the scenes content and Facebook Live broadcasts for a truly immersive experience.
+With competitors’ fortunes turning in an instant, the Red Bull Content Pool team had to be able to distribute coverage quickly and frequently.
+This year they also produced behind the scenes content and Facebook Live broadcasts for a truly immersive experience.

 DAYS HRS MIN SEC